Brian-Nziza/Velcra-dubbing-tool/README.md

-Velcra Dubbing Tool
+Velcra Dubbing Tool (Demo only version, not production)

-Automatically dub foreign language videos to English using AI.
-Built for translating Polish educational videos but works with any language Whisper supports.
+This tool allows you to dub foreign-language videos into English automatically using AI.
+Built for translating Polish educational videos, but works with any language Whisper supports.
-Pipeline:
+Core pipeline:

 Whisper extracts and transcribes the original audio Gemini translates the full transcript to natural English (with full context)